sgregory32/CleanArchitecture.Net/README.md

 Note: Trailing backslash!

 5.)
-Save the changes, clean & build the solution
+Save the changes, clean & build the solution, restart the Api project
 6.)
 Right-click on the *CleanArchitecture.WebUI.Angular >>> Debug >>> Start new instance* to run the Angular project
 7.)
 A browser window will open to the Angular UI